MDHSRobotics/Dive-2025/sysid/SysId_Guide.md

 ## Other CTRE gains (like for an elevator):
-1. Write a sysid routine and sysid commands for the elevator.
+1. Write a SysId routine and SysId commands for the mechanism.
 Use this as an example: https://github.com/MDHSRobotics/Dive-2025/blob/experiments/src/main/java/frc/robot/subsystems/elevator/Elevator.java
 2. Go to RobotContainer.
 Make sure you have controller bindings for quasistatic forward, quasistatic backward, dynamic forward and dynamic backward.
 3. Make sure to call SignalLogger.start() in robotInit or testInit, and SignalLogger.stop() in testExit.
 4. Deploy your robot code.